 - The universe of funds shown on FT.com is composed of UCITS compliant funds, funds which are available for sale in the UK and all other funds that subscribe to the FT Managed Funds Service.
 Within funds, we cover a range of investment types including OEIC’s and select hedge funds.

 - For US users, looking at US funds, the universe is all funds available for sale in the US, including those that subscribe to the FT Managed Funds Service.

 - What if I don’t know whether the fund I’m looking for is a Fund, ETF, Investment Trust or Closed end fund?

 - There are two landing pages for Funds and ETFs, accessible from the tabs at the top of the page.
-If you are not sure what type of fund you are looking for, you can search across all fund types from the companies research page.
+If you are not sure what type of fund you are looking for, you can search across all fund types from the equity landing page.

 - What does the heat map on the landing pages represent?

 - The category performance heat map displays the per cent changes in various fund groups over the selected time period (indicated by the drop downs).
 Each box in the heat map represents the performance of a specific category, where the box size is based on the value of the total assets in the category and the colour is based on the average performance of the funds in that category.
 Those categories with the deepest shade of green are up the most, while those with the deepest shade of red are down the most.

 - How can I see a list of funds belonging to a different sector or category?